Bobyue0118/RL-on-Atari-Game/README.md

-A part of homework3 for AU332, Automation SEIEE, SJTU

 # RL-on-Atari-Game
+- A part of homework3 for AU332, Automation SEIEE, SJTU
+# Purpose
 - implement a DQN agent to play atari game breakout